Dimarketa/cgpa_calculator/README.md

 # cgpa_calculator
-This project is build for the purpose of helping higher institution to calculate CGPA.
+This project is build for the purpose of helping higher institution student to calculate CGPA.
 Still in progress